databendlabs/databend/website/blog/2023-09-10-databend-weekly-110.md

 - Added initial support for ownership model.
 - Added support for Hash Join spill.
 - Columns in Databend are now nullable by default.
 Please refer to the documentation [Docs | NULL Values and NOT NULL Constraint](https://databend.rs/doc/sql-reference/data-types/#null-values-and-not-null-constraint) for more details.
-- Read the document [Docs | databend-local](https://databend.rs/doc/sql-clients/databend-local) to master Databend Local mode.
+- Read the document [Docs | databend-local](https://databend.rs/doc/sql-clients/databend-local) to learn the Databend Local mode.

 ## What's Up Next

 We're always open to cutting-edge technologies and innovative ideas.
 You're more than welcome to join the community and bring them to Databend.

-### Creating UDFs with JavaScript
+### Creating UDFs in JavaScript

 [PR #12729 | feat: implement udf server in databend](https://github.com/datafuselabs/databend/pull/12729) is expected to be merged this week.
-This means that Databend will soon support creating user-defined functions with Python.
+This means that Databend will soon support creating user-defined functions in Python.

 ```SQL
 CREATE FUNCTION [IF NOT EXISTS] <udf_name> (<arg_type>, ...)
 RETURNS <return_type> LANGUAGE <language> HANDLER=<handler> ADDRESS=<udf_server_address>